-He won’t smash the night right out of the park like Mr Saturday Night can, but neither will he have you tripping over bottle crates out back after they call the cops.
+He won’t smash the night right out of the park like Mr Saturday Night can, but neither will he have you tripping over bottle crates out back after the owner calls the cops.

-He’s not one to dog your Sunday slumbers, subliminally drip-feeding you lyrics for them old tired Monday Mornin’ Blues.
+He’s not one to dog your groaning Sunday night slumbers, drip-feeding you lyrics for them old tired Monday Mornin’ Blues.

-Thursdays are for sitting back and sifting mellow through stuff done, stuff to do … just thinking.
+Thursdays are for sitting back and sifting mellow through stuff done, stuff to do … jus’ chillin’.

-Perhaps the ghost of a Catholic upbringing still flickers in some alcove deep in my Thursday’s past.
+Perhaps the ghost of a Catholic upbringing still flickers in some incensed alcove of my Thursday’s past.

 As a boy I just loved Holy Thursday evening in the church.
-Engrossed in the Holy Week drama which still had a long way to run.
+Lost in the Holy Week drama which was running until the weekend

-Even the choir and organ sounded right.
-Celestial even, as the songs of praise resounded in the familiar rafters high above us.
+Even the choir and organ sounding right.
+Celestial even, the songs of praise resounding in the familiar rafters high above us.

-The tension was building up to the betrayal we knew was coming from that first — and still the best — pantomime villain, Judas Iscariot.
-If that wasn’t intrigue enough, Jesus had also told his main man Peter he was going to deny him.
+The tension is building up to the betrayal we know is coming from that first — and still the best — pantomime villain, Judas Iscariot.
+If that wasn’t intrigue enough, Jesus has also told his main man Peter he was going to deny him.

-The story trailed off, to be continued in the morrow’s Good Friday episode.
+The story trailed off, to be continued in tomorrow’s Good Friday episode.

-Over in the corner pew with my friends I was only barely aware of their elbow-jabbing and sniggering as the old tale unfolded.
-Jesus and his men were having their last feast before the crucifixion and the monumental moments to come.
-The carrying of the cross through the jeering streets, the crowning with thorns, the piercing of feet … the crucifixion itself.
+Over in the corner pew with my friends I am barely aware of their elbow-jabbing and sniggering as the old tale continues.
+Jesus and his men are having their last feast before the crucifixion and the monumental moments to come: the carrying of the cross through the jeering streets, the crowning with thorns, the piercing of feet … the crucifixion itself.

 Christ has died.

-I don’t know if I ever believed it all but I sure was happy to be caught up in the story.
+I don’t know if I ever believed it but it sure was one heck of a story.
+And the setting out of this world!

 The words so familiar but alive for once: “On the night before he was betrayed Jesus took the bread, broke it, gave it to his disciples and said, “Take this and eat it, this is my body and blood …..”